SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 **CellClassification:**

-An enum with three values:
+An enum with five values representing two parallel terminus hierarchies:

-- `LAND` — all subcells above ocean threshold; normal flow rules apply
+**Ocean terminuses (continents threshold):**
-- `OCEAN` — all subcells below ocean threshold; cell is a terminus with no outputs
+- `OCEAN` — all subcells below ocean threshold (continents < -0.13); terminus with no outputs
-- `COASTAL` — mixed subcells; cell participates but is a terminus (river ends at coastline)
+- `COASTAL` — mixed ocean/land subcells; participates but terminus (river ends at coastline)

+**Lake terminuses (depth threshold):**
+- `LAKE` — all subcells have depth < 0 (terrain at/below y=63), not ocean; terminus with no outputs
+- `LAKESHORE` — mixed positive/negative depth subcells; participates but terminus (river drains into lake)

+**Normal flow:**
+- `LAND` — all subcells have depth ≥ 0 and not ocean; normal flow rules apply

+Additionally, LAND cells can become **basins** if no participating neighbor has lower density.
+Basins are flow-based local minima where new lakes form, distinct from terrain-based LAKE cells.

-Classification is determined during cell creation by checking each subcell density against the ocean threshold.
-If all are above: LAND.
-If all are below: OCEAN.
-If mixed: COASTAL.
+Classification is determined during cell creation by checking each subcell against both thresholds.
+Ocean threshold is checked first (takes precedence), then lake threshold.

 **DensityProvider:**